Best Bloomberg Terminal Alternatives: Free & Paid

 These articles are my favorite place to research my current investments — to uncover risks I may have missed in my own analysis and to read others' thoughts on ongoing developments and quarterly reports — and to find new investment ideas.

-Seeking Alpha allows me to dig far deeper into companies than I ever could on my own, in just a couple hours per month.
+Seeking Alpha allows me to dig far deeper into companies than I ever could on my own, in just a couple of hours per month.

-You can get a couple of articles per month for free but you'll bump into a paywall for Premium ($299/year) beyond that.
+You can get a couple of articles per month for free, but you'll bump into a paywall for Premium ($299/year) beyond that.

 Final verdict